 Each one of us already has so many stories and things to tell each other, and it’s only the first day of school.
 It makes me think of how many more memories we will make, and what the future holds for us.
 A whole year lies of ahead of us, and this is just the start.
 The start of new beginnings, hopefully with old and new friends.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, manushriWrite a Review